 Find out how the SmartCart System can do to help you solve specific problems:

-Research shows that most duty free product theft is opportunistic and often because carts are left unlocked and unsealed in error.
-It takes seconds for the door of an unsecured cart to be opened and high value good removed.
+Research shows that most duty-free product theft is opportunistic and often because carts are left unlocked and unsealed in error.
+It takes seconds for the door of an unsecured cart to be opened and high value goods removed.
 This often happens when cabin crew have left the aircraft during turn round and the aircraft is under the control of service companies.

 The AirGuard2 quickly identifies all operations and will highlight any lax procedure like staff failing to lock and secure the cart.
-Training to correctly interpret audit trail information is available.
+AirGuard reports who opened the cart and when and this is valuable information for investigators.
+Training to correctly interpret audit trail information is provided during commissioning the system.

-The threat from international terrorism is ever present and the prevention of unauthorised packages being secreted in carts and canisters is a major concern for law enforcement agencies.
-The need for a security device to protect against such an attack was high on the list of requirements when Flightweight engineers were commissioned to minimise the risks associated with theft and terrorist attack.
+The threat from international terrorism is ever present and the prevention of unauthorised packages being hidden in carts and canisters is a major concern for law enforcement agencies.
+The need for a security device to protect against such an attack was high on the list of requirements when Flightweight engineers were commissioned to reduce the risks associated with theft and protect against terrorist attack.

-AirGuard2 identifies any unauthorised access into a cart either by identifying an attack or by changing the seal number in the event a stolen key card is used.
+AirGuard2 will identify any unauthorised access into a cart either by identifying a forced attack or by changing the seal number in the event a stolen key card is used.
+In this case the system reports who lost the card and when it was used.
 In either event the cart should be rejected pending further investigation.

 All SmartCarts and SmartBoxes have a unique identity number recorded in the Cumulus System.
 The SmartCart System relies on every cart and canister being scanned when passes through a service centre for restocking.
 The unique service number allocated to each container is logged into Cumulus automatically as part of the data download.

-This means the location of all equipment is recorded at each location until it leaves on another flight to another part of the world where the same procedure is followed thus allowing managers to monitor the location of all equipment at any given time.
+The identity of every cart and canister is recorded at each location until it leaves on another flight to another part of the world where the same procedure is followed thus allowing managers to monitor the whereabouts of all their equipment at any given time.

-It is this capability that allows SmartCart and SmartBox to be offered for lease purchase.
+It is because the location of all equipment is constantly recorded that allows SmartCart and SmartBox to be offered for lease purchase.

-Using the same unique I/D for all equipment allows managers to maintain up to date maintenance records which in turn allows for the planning of regular service checks of all equipment.
+Using the same unique I/D number for all equipment allows managers to maintain up to date maintenance records which in turn, allows for the planning of regular service checks of equipment.